vtog/labGuides/source/ocp/openshift-day2.rst

 Pause MCP
 ---------
-When making several changes via MCP it's beneficial to "pause" MCP from restarting nodes with each change.
+When making several changes via MCP it's beneficial to "pause" MCP from restarting the nodes with each change.
 This way all changes are applied with a single reboot.
+Set "paused" to "true", when finished set back to "false".

    .. code-block:: bash

-      oc patch mcp master --type=merge -p '{"spec": {"paused": false}}'
+      oc patch mcp master --type=merge -p '{"spec": {"paused": true}}'

 Can't Remove Object
 -------------------